Young Breast Cancer Survivors logo

 Some people may have irregular periods or spotting that they find annoying.

-The progestin IUD is very safe.
+Apart from the breast cancer concerns discussed in the section, "Special considerations for breast cancer survivors and thrivers," the progestin IUD is very safe.
 People who cannot use estrogen can safely use the progestin IUD.

 When the IUD is put in, there is a rare chance (1 out of 1,000) that the uterus gets a hole poked in it (a perforation).